Ted's Hiking World Government Meadow

 Mountain Pride

-The Sierra Stonecrop are just getting started Castle Point, 8047'
+The Sierra Stonectop are just getting started

 In the right season the creek probably could be easily waded here, and I could access the loop trail after all.